Dr Holly Smith

 Research interests(BA, MPhil Cambridge, PhD University College London) for History

-I am an historian of modern Britain.
-My work lies at the intersection of architectural and political history.
-I’m crucially preoccupied by how people translate their feelings about the built environment into language.
+Dr Smith is an historian of modern Britain.
+Her work lies at the intersection of architectural and political history.
+She is crucially preoccupied by how people translate their feelings about the built environment into language.

-My doctoral thesis offered a new history of high-rise housing and its grassroots reception in Britain.
-It revised influential arguments that high-rise architecture has been universally unpopular amongst its inhabitants.
-I excavated a diverse range of historical residential responses to different multi-storey environments to suggest a more nuanced relationship between architectural form and subjectivity.
+Her doctoral thesis offered a new history of high-rise housing and its grassroots reception in Britain.
+It revised influential arguments that high-rise architecture has been universally unpopular among its inhabitants.
+She excavated a diverse range of historical residential responses to different multi-storey environments to suggest a more nuanced relationship between architectural form and subjectivity.